ZaydenClues/CellularAutomataPRNG/README.md

 3) Once instantiated, you can call the gen() using the instantiated object.
 4) The gen() will return a vector array of parallel numbers.

-CPU implementation of the PRNG currently generates 4 numbers parallelly, while the GPU can produce 32,64,128,256,512,1024,2048 numbers at parallel.
+CPU implementation of the PRNG currently generates 4 numbers at parallel, while the GPU can produce 32,64,128,256,512,1024,2048 numbers at parallel.